 - Prize Paper Awards: present and/or past EICs of the corresponding transactions.

 Each subcommittee shall receive the complete nomination material (and references/endorsements, if applicable) of the related award and decide on the recipient within at most 30 days.
 If a nomination does not contain all reference letters, then the subcommittee Chair shall ask the referees indicated on the nomination to submit their reference letter.
 The decision of each subcommittee must be duly submitted in written form by the subcommittee Chair to the ACC.
-As a best practice, the ACC will coordinate the efforts of the Society to ensure that at least three high-quality nominations are received for each award each year.
+As a best practice, the ACC and the ExCom will coordinate the efforts of the Society to ensure that at least two (2) high-quality nominations are received for each award each year.
+If only one nomination for an award is received in a given year, the corresponding award subcommittee and the ACC must agree in unanimous consent to be able to give the award that year.
 Self-nominations are excluded.
 If a subcommittee feels that none of the received nominations meets the high standards necessary for a given award, an award may not be given in that year.
 This decision must be noted in written form to the ACC.
 The ACC will forward the final award decisions to BoG for endorsement.
 The President who is responsible for informing the awardees and announcing the results to the BoG and the CASS membership.

 In the event that a person is nominated for two or more Society awards, the appropriate subcommittees must confer with each other, the nominator(s), and the ACC to assure that no one is awarded two or more Society awards in the same year.